 If you think the world of cryptocurrency is still an unchartered frontier, think again.
 With backings from PayPal and JPMorgan, the price of Bitcoin recently surpassed $50,000.
 To help you educate yourself on this exciting new currency, we’ve rounded up five key things to know about building wealth and investing in crypto.

-We’ll go over how cryptocurrencies compare to the dollar and gold, as well as the pros and cons.
-From what it is to where it’s stored, think of this as your go-to guide for buying cryptocurrency.
+We will go over how cryptocurrencies compare to the dollar and gold, as well as the pros and cons.
+From what it is to where it is stored, think of this as your go-to guide for buying cryptocurrency.